joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

 })
 ```

-Once we've started the express server, we can try sending a `post` request using postman.
+Once we've the express server, we can send a `post` request using postman.

 ![postman screenshot](assets/postman_screenshot.png)

 * Make sure to choose `POST` in the request type dropdown.
-* Type `localhost:3000/moods` as the request url.
+* Insert `localhost:3000/moods` as the request url.
 * Switch to the `Body` tab, and choose `x-www-form-urlencoded` in the radio buttons.
-* Now you may begin typing key-value pairs that the request body will consist of.
+* Now you can begin insert key-value pairs that the request body will consist of.
   * key: `name`, value: `Loona`
   * key: `mood`, value:
   `sleepy`
 * Click on the `send` button.
-You should see the response in the text area below:
+You should see the response in the text area:

 ```text
 {"name":"loona","mood":"sleepy"}